MohAyman3600/GenifyRecommender/README.md

-# Project Title
+# Genify Flask API Integration

-Flask API for Machine Learning Model
+Flask API for integrating with a Machine Learning Model and servees to User Interface

 ## Description